 “Many of the individuals misusing cocaine in the C-Suite level of businesses are very intelligent, articulate people who are driven to achieve outcomes.
 These people may not even be aware of their dependency issues, as they will feel like they are keeping their head above the water, so to speak.”
 Dr. Rowan says that this can make it very difficult to approach a loved one or colleague who may be misusing cocaine.

 Peter Hayton, the Clinical Director and Senior Psychologist at The Banyans Health and Wellness Residence has over twenty years of experience in the field, and explains that planning the conversation is one of the keys to success.
 “It is important that you consider some of the personality traits of your loved one or colleague, and how they might respond to your concerns.”
 He reminds people to try and approach the topic with as much gentleness and understanding as possible.
-If you are thinking about having a sensitive discussion with loved one or colleague, you may find this article on The Language of Addiction highly beneficial.

 If you are concerned about a colleague, Peter notes that the workplace may not be the most effective environment to raise the issue.